 Parents will be notified of any unexcused absence by phone, text or e-mail.
-Written communication will be sent to the parent when a student accumulates five (5) total absences during the semester.
 If a student accumulates ten (10) absences during the semester, the parent will be notified by letter and the building administration will determine whether legal action through the Lewis and Clark County Attorney is justified.
 Students who have attendance problems may be placed in an alternative educational setting to correct their attendance behaviors.

-Corrective Disciplinary

-Action First Unexcused
+Corrective Disciplinary Action First unexcused absence:

-Absence:

 - 1. Parent or legal guardian will be notified when one unexcused absence has occurred. - 2.
-Detention(s), Saturday School, or NET placement may be assigned.
+Detention or NET placement may be assigned.